top of page

 • Quality assurance and control (QA/QC) to ensure consistent performance

-Without these steps, variability in raw materials can translate directly into variability in final products - limiting scalability and commercial reliability.
+Without these steps, variability in raw materials can translate directly into variability in final products, limiting scalability and commercial reliability.

 Scaling Calcined Clays for Industry

 As highlighted through recent industry discussions and events such as Concrete 2025, calcined clays and high-SCM systems are gaining significant global traction.
+However, their successful adoption at scale will depend less on material availability and more on the ability to standardise processing pathways.

-Calcined clay is not simply a material substitution, it is a process engineering challenge.
+Calcined clay is not simply a material substitution; it is a process engineering challenge.

-Industrial adoption will therefore rely on:
+Industrial adoption will, therefore, rely on:

 • Defining consistent processing parameters